 INFORMATION CONCERNING APPLICANT

-Applicant's exact legal name is Bridgeline Storage Company, LLC.
-Bridgeline Storage Company, LLC is a Delaware limited liability company owned by Bridgeline Holdings, L.P., a Delaware limited partnership, as its sole member.
+Applicant's exact legal name is Bridgeline Storage Company, L. L. C. Bridgeline Storage Company, LLC is a Delaware limited liability company owned by Bridgeline Holdings, L.P., a Delaware limited partnership, as its sole member.
 Applicant's principal place of business is at 333 Clay Street, Suite 4400, Houston, Texas 77002.

 Applicant is authorized to do business in Louisiana.
 A certified copy of the Registration Certificate issued by Secretary of State, State of Louisiana, is on file with the Commissioner of Conservation.
 Applicant is managed by its sole member, Bridgeline Holdings, L.P.
-The principal officers of Bridgeline Holdings, L.P. are: Randall L. Curry, President; Hugh Connett, Vice President; and Robert Shiring, Vice President, and they are located at 333 Clay Street, Suite 4400, Houston, Texas 77002.
+The principal officers of Bridgeline Holdings, L.P. are: Randall L. Curry, President; Hugh Connett, Vice President; and Robert Morgan , Vice President, and they are located at 333 Clay Street, Suite 4400, Houston, Texas 77002.

 Applicant is financially capable of performing the services described herein and the financial information required by the Commissioner's Rules and Regulations is on file with the Commissioner of Conservation.